hhvm/user-documentation/guides/hack/20-attributes/07-predefined-attributes.md

 ```

 The presence of this attribute on a function has no effect, unless that function is actually called, in which case, for each call to that
-function, the type checker issues a diagnostic containing the text from the first attribute value.
+function, HHVM raises a notice containing the text from the first attribute value.
 The optional `int`-typed second attribute
-value (in this case, 7) indicates a *sample rate*.
-Assuming the program will still execute, every 1/sample-rate calls (as in, 1/7) to that
+value (in this case, 7) indicates a *sampling rate*.
+Assuming the program will still execute, every 1/sampling-rate calls (as in, 1/7) to that
-function will be diagnosed at runtime.
+function will raise a notice at runtime.
+If omitted, the default sampling rate is 1 (i.e. all calls raise notices).
+To disable runtime notices,
+use a sampling rate of 0.

 ## __DynamicallyCallable